 The Book Girls Say…

 This story goes well beyond horse racing and art!
 Angela was hooked from the very first chapter.
-She found herself drawn in so deeply that she just keep turning pages with no regard for what time it was or what other tasks were on her to-do list.
+She found herself drawn in so deeply that she just kept turning pages with no regard for what time it was or what other tasks were on her to-do list.

 The narrative jumps back and forth between the three timelines, and there are lots of characters to keep track of.
 However, the story is revealed, bit by bit, in such a brilliant way that it feels effortless.
 This incredibly well-researched historical fiction novel will stick with you long after you reach the final page.